Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 Cross-Border Spending and Travel

-Jordan's geographic position creates significant FX spending opportunities:
+Jordan's geographic position creates natural FX spending opportunities:

 • UAE (AED): Frequent flights to Dubai for shopping, business, medical tourism.
 AED-USD peg means minimal FX.
 Dubai Mall and Mall of the Emirates are popular Jordanian destinations.